Carebu's Procedure on

 Send a Message to Carebu

-We'll deliver your message to Carebu at his hospital bed.
+We'll deliver your message to Carebu as soon as we see him.